-In some cases, a room may be lacking in balance in this aspect, or have no windows at all.
-One solution is adding faux windows using a window frame and a mural, poster, mirror, or stained glass.
+However, in many unfortunate cases, a room may be lacking in balance in this aspect, or have no windows at all to speak of.
+One clever solution is to add faux windows using a window frame and a mural, poster, mirror, or stained glass.

 Where to Use Faux Windows

-The basement and bathroom are examples of rooms commonly designed with little or no windows.
-Adding a faux window brightens the room and makes the de´cor more interesting.
-In other rooms, adding faux windows on one side of the space can provide balance to a fireplace or large painting placed on the other side of the space.
+The basement and bathroom are two classic examples of the types of rooms commonly designed by architects with few or no windows.
+Adding a faux window has been shown to brighten the room and certainly makes the de´cor more interesting.
+In other rooms, adding faux windows on one side of the space will provide balance to a fireplace or large painting placed on the other side of the space.

 Kinds of Faux Windows

-Mural: From beach scenes to Tuscan landscapes to mountain views, you have a wide variety when it comes to selecting the picture for your faux windows.
+A Realistic Mural: From beach scenes to Tuscan landscapes to mountain views, you have access to a wide variety when it comes to selecting the picture for your faux windows.

 Alternatively, you can purchase a watercolor painting or hand-paint a mural on the wall itself.
 Trompe loeil paintings are particularly ideal as a faux window scene.